-- Public Water System (PWS) ID Number - - National Pollutant Discharge Elimination System (NPDES) Permit Number - - Median Household Income of service area \$74,479.00 - Lowest Quintile Income of the service area 30.26%
+- Public Water System (PWS) ID Number FL1170525 - National Pollutant Discharge Elimination System (NPDES) Permit Number N/A This is a study. - Median Household Income of service area \$74,479.00 - Lowest Quintile Income of the service area 30.26%

 The Marcus Bayou Basin has experienced multiple flooding events involving roads and residential structures.
 There are currently several ongoing efforts seeking to use Bayou Marcus as the outfall to large scale drainage projects.
 The area of interest is roughly bounded by the following: Blue Angel Parkway to the west, Fairfield Ave. to the east, Hwy 98 to the south, and Pontiac Drive to the North.